 Yes, the PNN defines the rules on the use of numbers which operators and end users must comply with.
 Numbers must be used in an efficient and effective way, they are allocated in blocs of 10,000 and their structure varies according to the type of use that they are aimed for.
-A request for the granting of individual rights of

-ICLG TO: TELECOMS, MEDIA AND INTERNET 2013 © Published and reproduced with kind permission by Global Legal Group Ltd, London use of numbers may be refused if the operator has not used at least 60% of the numbers previously requested.
+A request for the granting of individual rights of use of numbers may be refused if the operator has not used at least 60% of the numbers previously requested.